RoberAgro/primer_adolc/adolc_minimum_working_example.md

 ## Introduction

-This decument describes how to set up an compile a small, yet complete, C++ project using ADOL-C to check if the installation was successful.
+This decument describes how to set up and compile a small, yet complete, C++ project using ADOL-C to check if the installation was successful.

 ## Creating the CMake project